Blog

 Mild soap or pre-wash solution along with warm water is a great combination to clean your CPAP mask, as well as your mask cushions, humidifier tank, disposable filters and hose.
 You can wash all your CPAP equipment with warm soapy water to disinfect it and avoid damaging its components.

-Dish soap is usually a great mild detergent to clean your CPAP equipment.
-However, in some cases these kinds of soaps can be too harsh for the silicone parts of your CPAP machines, so it’s better to try to stick with a special soap designed to clean your CPAP mask and hose.
+In some cases, dish soap can be used to clean your CPAP equipment.
+However, these kinds of soaps can be too harsh for the silicone parts of your CPAP machines, so it’s better to try to stick with a special soap designed to clean your CPAP mask and hose.

 CPAP Hose Cleaning Brush